espinoco/browser-json-editor/PRIVACY.md

 # JSON Editor Privacy Policy

-This policy is effective Jul 01, 2023
+The JSON Editor's privacy policy is really simple: we don't collect or store any of your data, or track your usage in any way, and will never do so.

+## We don't collect any "personal data"

+JSON Editor does not collect any "personal data" and will never do it.
+If information isn’t collected, it can’t be stolen, demanded, leaked, or abused.

+## How JSON Editor defines "personal data"

+JSON Editor considers any information about you or your behavior that can be traced back to you as "personal data".

+## How is JSON Editor free without using "personal data"

+JSON Editor doesn't generate any kind of revenue.
+It is "Open Source" and "Free as in beer".

+## JSON Editor doesn't disclose or sell your "personal data"

-JSON Editor does not collect any personal data.
-JSON Editor does not share any personal data with third parties.
-There are no exceptions to this policy.
+JSON Editor does not share any "personal data" with third parties.
+JSON Editor uses no intermediaries.

-Personal data is any information that relates to an identified or identifiable living individual.
-Different pieces of information, that when collected together can lead to the identification of a particular person, also constitute personal data.
+## How JSON Editor responds to governmental requests for data

+They can’t request what we don’t have.
+JSON Editor is not likely to receive requests by governments to hand over user data, simply because JSON Editor doesn’t have any.

+## We don't collect any other data

+JSON contents are local to your system and never leave your system.

+## There are no exceptions to this policy